fletchto99/preview-maid/README.md

 ![Docker Build Status](https://github.com/fletchto99/preview-maid/actions/workflows/docker.yml/badge.svg)
 ![Docker Pulls](https://img.shields.io/docker/pulls/fletchto99/preview-maid)

 Preview maid is a tool to help you find missing thumbnail previews in your plex library.
-By default it will run upon startup and then be scheduled to run daily at 00:00.
-The schedule can be optionally turned off via an environment variable.
+By default it will run daily at 00:00.
+Optionally you can set `RUN_ONCE` to `true` to disable the scheduled runs and have it run immediately.

 The results of the runs are output to the console.